California's gray wolf packs grow as northern counties declare emergencies over encounters

 Lassen, Modoc, Plumas, Sierra and Shasta counties have all adopted similar emergency declarations in response to wolf encounters.

-Fish and Wildlife closely monitors California's wolf population, which only recently reemerged after being driven to extinction nearly a century ago.
+Fish and Wildlife closely monitors California's wolf population, which only in recent years reemerged after being driven to extinction nearly a century ago.
 The animals are believed to have wandered back into California from Oregon.

 Wolves are classified as a recovering endangered species in California, meaning it is illegal to take them anywhere in the state.